borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 <span class="minilink minilink-addedin">New in version 1.7.15</span> borgmatic
 automatically stores all the configuration files used to create an archive inside the archive itself.
-This is useful in cases where you've lost a configuration file, or you want to see what configurations were used to create a particular archive.
+This is useful in cases where you've lost a configuration file or you want to see what configurations were used to create a particular archive.

 To extract the configuration files from an archive, use the `config bootstrap` action.
 For example: